bacalhau-project/bacalhau/docs/getting-started/docker-workload-onboarding.md

 ```

 :::caution
 The `--inputs` flag does not support CID subpaths.
 :::

-Alternatively, you can run your workload with a publicly accessible http(s) URL, which will download the data temporarily into IPFS:
+Alternatively, you can run your workload with a publicly accessible http(s) URL, which will download the data temporarily into your public storage:

 ```shell
 $ export URL=https://download.geofabrik.de/antarctica-latest.osm.pbf